British anti-invasion preparations of the Second World War: British Army

-In contrast, records show that the British possessed over 290 million rounds of .303 ammunition of various types on 7 June, rising to over 400 million in August.
+Records show that the British possessed over 290 million rounds of .303 ammunition of various types on 7 June, rising to over 400 million in August.
 VII Corps was formed to control the Home Forces' general reserve, and included the 1st Armoured Division.
 In a reorganisation in July, the divisions with some degree of mobility were placed behind the "coastal crust" of defended beach areas from The Wash to Newhaven in Sussex.
 The General Headquarters Reserve was expanded to two corps of the most capable units.
-VII Corps was based at Headley Court in Surrey to the south of London and comprised 1st Armoured and 1st Canadian Divisions with the 1st Army Tank Brigade.
-IV Corps was based at Latimer House to the north of London and comprised 2nd Armoured, 42nd and 43rd Infantry divisions.
+VII Corps was based at Headley Court in Surrey to the south of London and comprised the 1st Armoured Division and 1st Canadian Division with the 1st Army Tank Brigade.
+IV Corps was based at Latimer House to the north of London and comprised 2nd Armoured Division, the 42nd (East Lancashire) Infantry Division and the 43rd (Wessex) Infantry Division.
 VII Corps also included a brigade, which had been diverted to England when on its way to Egypt, from the 2nd New Zealand Expeditionary Force.
-Two infantry brigades and corps troops including artillery, engineers and medical personnel from the Australian 6th Division were also deployed to the country between June 1940 and January 1941 as part of the Second Australian Imperial Force in the United Kingdom.
+Two infantry brigades and corps troops including artillery, engineers and medical personnel from the 6th Australian Division were also deployed to the country between June 1940 and January 1941 as part of the Second Australian Imperial Force in the United Kingdom.

 The number of tanks in Britain increased rapidly between June and September 1940 (mid-September being the theoretical planned date for the launch of Operation Sea Lion) as follows: